 Ed Elf: I do enjoy a gift voucher.
 I cannot lie.
 I spread the spending out after Christmas, so vouchers are kinda the gift that keep on giving.
 They’re good birthday gifts as well.

-Ed Elf: Thank you.
-I’m sure I’ll love it whatever it is.
+Ed Elf: Thank you, Mrs. C. I’m sure I’ll love it whatever it is.
 Did you keep the receipt?